 RUNTIMESTATISTICS provides information about user-specified optimizer hints that were specified by using a -- DERBY-PROPERTIES clause.
+(See Overriding the default optimizer behavior for details about how to use this clause.)

 The following example shows a SELECT statement in which the optimizer was forced to use a particular index: